 Types of Transitions

-While there are various strategies available, the most common transition types are:
+While various strategies are available, the most common types of dental practice transition are:

 - Buy-Out: Purchaser buys practice for a negotiated price with a relatively short transitionary period, typically an average of three months.

 - Buy-In: A specific buyer purchases a defined portion of practice for negotiated amount from Day One.
 In addition to a practice analysis, PTS will perform a personality profile to ensure compatibility.